5 Tips To Improve Your Local Search Rankings Today

 25% of how Google ranks a local business is influenced by Google My Business signals.
 These signals have the biggest impact on your local rankings.
 Google has added and removed several engagement-building features to GMB over the years making it hard for businesses to keep up with it all.
 Don’t take on more than you can handle, try out new engagement features one at a time, starting with Google Q&A.

 One thing people often forget is that Organic SEO (also known as Web SEO) for your website also helps with Local SEO, and vice versa.
-In fact, organic and local SEO have a lot of crossover.
+In fact, organic and local SEO has a lot of crossovers.
 Things like GMB signals, review signals, on-page, and link signals all help to improve your local and organic search rankings.

 The only way to truly see if your rankings are growing is by tracking them.
 Chatmeter’s Local SEO Rank Tracker helps brands track rankings across all of their locations.
 Because proximity plays such a big role in how directories rank a business, it’s critical that brands choose the right rank tracking system.
 The closer the system can simulate a local search, the more accurate your rankings will be.